betable/betable-ios-sdk/README.md

     - (Betable*)initWithClientID:(NSString*)clientID
                     clientSecret:(NSString*)clientSecret
                      redirectURI:(NSString*)redirectURI;
+                     environment:(NSString*)environment;

 To create a `Betable` object simply initilize it with your client ID, client secret and redirect URI.
 All of these can be set at <https://developers.betable.com> when you create your game.
 Your redirect URI needs to have a custom unique scheme and the domain needs to be authorize.
 An example is betable+<company_name>+<game_name>://authorize .
 It is important that it is unique so the oauth flow can be completed.
 See **Authorization** below for more details.
+For environment you can set it to `BetableEnvironmentProduction` or `BetableEnvironmentSandbox`. **It is important that this be set to `BetableEnvironmentSandbox` unless you are releasing your app**

+### Launching

+You must now launch your app before you can authorize or use any API's.
+This must be done in your application delegate's `+applicationDidFinishLaunchingWithOptions:` method. to launch, simply call the `launchWithOptions:` method on the betable object and pass in the launchOptions from the `+applicationDidFinishLaunchingWithOptions:` method.

+    - (void)launchWithOptions:(NSDictionary*)launcOptions;

-### Adding the Token
+### Storing and Retrieving the access token

+If you have asked for the user's permission you may store their access token on the device to recall it when they start a session in the future.
+To do this call

+    - (void)storeAccessToken

+It will store the current access token on the Betable object to the KeyChain.
+To later retrieve and auth with this call

+    - (BOOL)loadStoredAccessToken

+This will load and store the access token on the current Betable instance.
+It will return `YES` if the access token existed and could be retrieved and `NO` otherwise.
+If this method has return `YES` you can skip the authorization step and take them directly to the game.

+If you have stored the access token your self in some other form, simply add the access token to the Betable object after initilization and skip the authorization flow.

 <pre><code>self.accessToken = <em>accessToken</em></code></pre>

-If you have previously acquired an access token for the user you can simply set it after the initialization, skipping the authorization and access token acquisition steps, and start making requests to the Betable API.

 ### Authorization